njmoore018/python_data_structures/1-queues.md

 Your program should keep track of the call queue using a Python list implemented as a queue.

-`Hint`: Using a queue for the representatives would easily allow you to determine who has been waiting the longest, as they will be first in the queue.
+`Hint`: Using a queue for the representatives would easily allow you to determine who has been idle the longest, as they will be first in the queue.

 [View Solution](solutions/1-queues.py)